Kurisu-E/LearnHub/courses/english/note.md

 #### 07/23/2025 {RW}

-- the same data were [subjected to](http://127.0.0.1:5500/english/dict/subject_to.html#entry1.1-3) econometric analysis
+- the same data were [subjected to](http://127.0.0.1:5500/english/dict/subject_to.html#entry1.1-2) econometric analysis

+#### 07/24/2025 {RW}

+- I think that hedge up there is going to look better than it would with this if it's actually going to grow like the one you said in Loja.

 ## Exams